nccshecodes/shecodes-2020/src/posts/2020-05-12/2020-05-12-understanding-the-pour-principles-of-accessibility.md

   I thought the POUR principles of accessibility was a typo.
 Yes, there's four principles.
 But no, it wasn't a typo and here is what POUR actually means.
 featureImage: src/posts/2020-05-12/jon-tyson-RUsczRV6ifY-unsplash.jpg
 featureImageAlt: What do you mean?
+metaDesc: I thought the POUR principles of accessibility was a typo.
+Yes, there's four principles.
+But no, it wasn't a typo and here is what POUR actually means.
+metaTitle: POUR principles accessibility
-permalink: /blog/understanding-the-pour-principles-of-accessibility/
+permalink: /blog/understanding-pour-principles-accessibility/index.html
 tags:
   - level up
   - accessibility
-title: The POUR principles of accessibility
+title: Understanding the POUR principles of accessibility
 ---

 ## WCAG what?